 Food processing & Packaging

 Automation in the food processing industry creates a demand for the regulation and monitoring of air pressure throughout the production process.
-Closed-loop systems from Proportion-Air are utilized to deliver customized electronic pressure control for a variety of food processing tasks:
+Closed-loop systems from Proportion-Air deliver customized electronic pressure control for a variety of food processing tasks:

 - Controlling pressure to cylinders which produce downward force on cutting machinery

 - Removal of oxygen in baking applications that require an air-free environment

 - The control of air pressure on automated food frosting equipment

 - Modified Atmosphere Packaging (MAP) and package integrity testing